Anupam-dagar/awesome-first-timers/README.md

 # awesome-first-timers

-This is a place to contribute if you are a first timer.
+This is a place to contribute if you are a first time contributer to the field of Open-Source.
 Contains people present in the world of open source, check out some of the amazing users [here](http://www.anupamdagar.me/awesome-first-timers/users)

 ## Details

-Hi there, if you are reading this then probably you are new to open source and looking for some issues to contribute to.
+Hi there, if you are reading this then you are probably new to open source and are looking for some issues to contribute to.
 You can start by contributing to this awesome list, follow these simple steps to make your first successful PR.

 ## Steps:

 1. Installation of required tools:
 * git
-* any IDE of your choice (for ex. sublime text and atom)
+* any IDE of your choice (for ex. sublime text or atom)

 ### Installing git: